BioJulia/PopGen.jl/docs/gettingstarted/comparison.md

 ### Reading in data

-Since `gulfsharks` is shamelessly provided in PopGen.jl, we will just load it with `genepop()`.
+Since `gulfsharks` is provided in PopGenCore.jl, we will just load it with `genepop()`.
 If you would like to try this yourself in R, find the `gulfsharks.gen` file in the package repository under `/data/source/gulfsharks.gen`.
 Since the file importer now uses CSV.jl to read files, there is one step of the genepop parser that is multithreaded.
 However, the majority of the data parsing (formatting the raw data into a correct PopData structure) occurs using a single thread.
 This R benchmark will take a few minutes.
 Consider making some tea while you wait.

 <Tabs
   block={true}